MHBauer/desync-issue/delete/delete.md

 ### Possible solutions

-* hack the apiserver to remove this convention
+#### hack the apiserver to remove this convention
 ```
 Once the deletionTimestamp is set, this value may not be unset or
 be set further into the future, although it may be shortened or the
 resource may be deleted prior to this time.
 ```

-* imperative/declarative delete through UPDATE
+#### imperative/declarative delete through UPDATE

  - disable user access to DELETE with RBAC
  - add a field that indicates we should go through the delete flow
    - update that field, have platform do the delete on the broker
    - have controller call DELETE on resource if broker sucessfully deletes

+#### admission controller

+Do all state changes in an admission controller before persisting them.

+pros:
+ - solves everything

+cons:
+ - loss of state/data if something gets in a bad state between acting and persistence.
+ - duplicates everything into the apiserver

+#### queue/journal/append-only-log

+ - doesn't solve delete case directly

 [ServiceInstance]: https://github.com/kubernetes-incubator/service-catalog/blob/v0.1.20/pkg/apis/servicecatalog/types.go#L670-L680
 [ServiceBinding]: https://github.com/kubernetes-incubator/service-catalog/blob/v0.1.20/pkg/apis/servicecatalog/types.go#L964-L975